josephhughes/viral-bioinformatics-training/Denovo_assembly/denovo_practical.md

 On a fast internet connection it takes approximately 30 minutes to download the files of each run.
 To save time, we have downloaded these for you and subsampled\* them to aid downstream analysis.

-You can copy these from the `denovo_data` directory into your newly made `denovo_assembly` directory.
+You can copy these from the `/home/manager/GECO_course_data/Denovo_assembly` directory into your newly made `denovo_assembly` directory.

 📝 See how we used other sra toolkit modules for the subsampling step in [Extended material](#extended-material).

-## Processing the reads
+## 3.2.3: Processing the reads

-Before we start assembling to our heart's contempt, let's have a good look at the data.
+Before we start assembling to our heart's content, let's have a good look at the data.

 ### sequencing read files